 Healthcare provider reporting is an essential part of the public health response to COVID-19.
-Not only is reporting COVID-19 cases and deaths required by law, it helps shape our response as the information is used to detect outbreaks, identify exposures in high risk settings, and inform the allocation of local resources.
+Not only is reporting COVID-19 required by law, it helps shape our response as the information is used to detect outbreaks, identify exposures in high risk settings, and inform the allocation of local resources.
 Timely and complete reporting of fatalities is necessary to characterize and communicate who is at highest risk of dying at home and in the hospital.

 If the patient’s residence is outside Los Angeles County, please do not send a report to LAC DPH.
 Please see Other Health Jurisdictions reporting information below